fkerimk/fkerimk/README.md

   <a target="_blank" href="https://www.instagram.com/fkerimk/"><img alt="Instagram" align="left" src="https://img.shields.io/badge/Instagram-000?style=for-the-badge&logo=instagram"/></a>
 </div>
 </br>
-<h2>🔭 Currently seeking employment.
-Contact information listed above. 😇</h2>
+<h2>Contact information listed above. 😇</h2>
-I have been developing games using Unity and C# for 9 years, with over 2 years of professional experience.</br></br>
+I have been developing games using Unity and C# for 9+ years with 2+ years of professional experience.</br></br>
-I am capable of developing games for both PC and mobile platforms, with expertise in small-scale projects but with the ability to participate in any project.</br></br>
+I'm capable of developing games for both PC and mobile platforms with expertise in small-scale and mid-scale projects but with the ability to participate in any-scale project.</br></br>
-If there are any open positions available, please inform me. 🌹</br></br>
+If there is anything we can talk about, please let me know. 🌹</br></br>
-Seriously though, you won't regret giving me a try! 🗿</br>

 <!-- Contribution Snake -->
 <img src="https://raw.githubusercontent.com/GuillaumeFalourd/GuillaumeFalourd/0b88ade43c7a9b80fe7d80897db12d1738672566/github-contribution-grid-snake.svg" alt="Snake animation"/>